jocelynjoel/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-task 4: function that reverses the content of an array of integers. task 5: function that changes all lowercase letters of a string to uppercase. task 6: function that capitalizes all words of a string.
+task 4: function that reverses the content of an array of integers. task 5: function that changes all lowercase letters of a string to uppercase. task 6: function that capitalizes all words of a string. task 7: function that encodes a string into 1337.